#ColorConundrum

 • and increasingly - Designers and Designers.

-Not very long ago, lighting teams defaulted to gel colors as a shared shorthand for intent: “Rosco 80,” “LEE 79,” “GAM 850,” “Apollo 4250.”
-Those references carried an implied context - a known light source (tungsten, halogen, HMI) paired with a subtractive material.
+Not very long ago, lighting teams defaulted to gel colors as a shared shorthand for intent: “Roscolux 80,” “LEE 79,” “GAM 850,” “Apollo 4250.”
+Those references carried an implied context - a known light source (tungsten, halogen, HMI, etc) paired with a subtractive material.

-This worked because the ecosystem was relatively constrained.
-There were only so many lamp manufacturers, making a limited range of spectral distributions.
-This created a fairly predictable relationship between source, filter, and output.
+This worked because the ecosystem was relatively constrained - There were only so many lamp manufacturers, making a limited range of spectral distributions.
+This created a fairly predictable relationship between source, color filter, and output.

 With the industry’s shift to LED sources, our color-mixing methodology changed almost overnight - from primarily subtractive systems to overwhelmingly additive ones.
 That transition happened faster than our shared vocabulary evolved to support it.